Air Fryer Green Beans

 • Flour – Flour will lightly coat the green beans and give the egg something to stick to

 • Eggs – Beat the eggs well so they can coat the green beans and make it easier for the breadcrumbs to adhere to the beans.
+You could also use an egg substitute if you want these to be vegan.

-• Panko breadcrumbs – Panko breadcrumbs are lighter than regular breadcrumbs, making a better texture for the coating
+• Panko breadcrumbs – Panko breadcrumbs are lighter than regular bread crumbs, making a better texture for the coating

 • Cooking Spray – This helps get that perfect, golden, crispy coating and also helps the breadcrumbs stick to the beans.
+I haven’t tried it but some people also spray them with avocado oil, vegetable oil, or canola oil.

 Ingredients to make air fryer green beans including breadcrumbs, eggs, green beans, and flour.

-Steps for Making Air Fryer Green Beans
+Steps for Making Air Fried Green Beans

 1. Rinse green beans and snap off the stems.
 Lightly shake off excess water (they don’t need to be totally dry)